 A requirement, feature and/or unit of business value that can be estimated and tested.
 Stories describe work that must be done to create and deliver a feature for a product.
-Stories are the basic unit of
+Stories are the basic unit of communication, planning, and negotiation between the Scrum Team, Business Owners, and the Product Owner.
+Stories consist of the following elements:

-- A description, usually in business terms - A size, for rough estimation purposes, - generally expressed in story points (such as 1, 2, 3, 5) - An acceptance test, giving a short description of how the story will be validated
+- A description, usually in business terms - A size, for rough estimation purposes, - generally expressed in story points (such as 1, 2, 3, 5) - · An acceptance test, giving a short description of how the story will be validated

-See Also: Story, Technical Story, Defect, Spike, Tracer Bullet, INVEST References: Wikipedia Return To Glossary
+See Also: Story, Technical Story, Defect, Spike, Tracer Bullet, INVEST